hipremsoni/CODTECH_TASK2/README.md

 - **Port** : 80 [http] open
 ### Performed Testing on testphp.vulnweb.com
 ***1. XSS Vulnerability***
+- XSS vulnerabilities occur when an attacker is able to inject malicious scripts into web pages that other users view.
+- These scripts can steal session cookies, deface websites, or redirect users to malicious sites.

 - step 1 : Now first open the site and write xss payload on serachbar.
 ```payload